 In Genesis 2:18–24, God declares it is not good for man to be alone.
 He then makes a suitable helper for him and ordains that a man leave his father and mother, be joined to his wife, and the two become one flesh, establishing marriage as a unique one-flesh union.

-In Malachi 2:14–16, God rebukes husbands who deal treacherously with “the wife of your youth,” calling her “your companion and your wife by covenant.
-God then says He hates divorce, emphasizing that marriage is a covenant relationship God Himself witnesses.
+In Malachi 2:14–16, God rebukes husbands who deal treacherously with “the wife of your youth,” calling her “your companion and your wife by covenant.”
+God then proclaims that He hates divorce, emphasizing that marriage is a covenant relationship God Himself witnesses.

 In Matthew 19:3–6 (parallel Mark 10:6–9) – Jesus cites Genesis 1 and 2, saying God made them male and female and that a man leaves his parents, is joined to his wife, and the two become one flesh; He concludes, “What therefore God has joined together, let not man separate.”

-- Poor Cooking: If she burned or over-salted food.
+- Poor Cooking: If the wife burned or over-salted the food.

-- Appearance: If she lost her attractiveness or he found a younger/more beautiful woman.
+- Appearance: If the woman lost her attractiveness or he found a younger/more beautiful woman.

 - Behavioral/Social Issues: If she was a “noisy woman” (noisy within the house), spoke too openly with other men, went out with her hair loose, or did not keep her vows.